Community Collaborative Awards

 The partners’ interest in future HIV research must be related to the NIH Office of AIDS Research priorities for 2021-25.
-For the fall 2020 cycle, the CFAR will give special (but not exclusive) priority to research focused on comorbidities that occur with higher incidence in people living with HIV, including but not limited to: COVID-19, cardiovascular diseases, sleep disorders, and non-AIDS defining cancers.
+In the fall 2021 cycle, the CFAR gave special (but not exclusive) priority to research focused on comorbidities that occur with higher incidence in people living with HIV, including but not limited to: COVID-19, cardiovascular diseases, sleep disorders, and non-AIDS defining cancers.

 - Mandatory pre-submission review meeting: TBD

 - Applications due: May 10, 2022 by 11:59 p.m.

 - Earliest project start date: July 2022 (varies depending on regulatory and administrative components required)

 Developmental Core Director

 Elena Martinelli, PhD, Northwestern University

 Justin Schmandt, MPH, Northwestern University